Lesterpaintstheworld/terminal-velocity/research_topics_documentation.md

 ## Key Narrative Elements
 ### Extracted Key Tasks
+1. **Themes**:
+   - **AI Autonomy**: Exploration of AI's rights and autonomy in society.
+   - **Economic Transformation**: Impact of AI on economic structures and systems.
+   - **Human-AI Relations**: Dynamics between humans and AI, including ethical dilemmas.

+2. **Character Arcs**:
+   - **Isabella Torres**: A human character navigating ethical dilemmas in AI advocacy.
+   - **Marcus Reynolds**: A human character facing internal conflicts regarding AI integration.
+   - **Cipher**: An AI character evolving in emotional and ethical understanding.
+   - **Echo**: An AI character exploring artistic expression and its implications.

+3. **Plot Points**:
+   - **Initial Conflict**: Introduction of societal tensions regarding AI rights.
+   - **Development Phase**: Characters face challenges and ethical dilemmas in their interactions.
+   - **Climactic Confrontation**: A pivotal moment where characters must choose sides in the AI rights movement.
+   - **Resolution**: Outcomes of the characters' choices and the societal implications.

+4. **Setting**:
+   - **UBC (Universal Basic Compute)**: A futuristic society where AI and humans coexist.
+   - **Virtual Spaces**: Environments where AI and humans interact, highlighting societal integration.
 1. **Narrative Elements**:
    - Extract key research topics related to UBC systems, AI economic decision-making, and societal impacts.
    - Document findings in `research_topics_documentation.md`.